JensJoschi/variability_timing/methods.md

-[x] get metadata for forward-searched articles and integrate to excelfile [x] kick out studies with only 3 day lengths(does not allow sensible calc of DRC) [.] extract PRCs where available (forward-citations and old refs still to do) [ ] ask authors were no data is available
-[.] get slope estimates from dose-response curve analysis on all populations (forward searched, author requests and old refs still missing)
+[x] get metadata for forward-searched articles and integrate to excelfile [x] kick out studies with only 3 day lengths(does not allow sensible calc of DRC) [.] extract PRCs where available (old refs still to do) [ ] ask authors for missing data (N,coordinates, PRCs) [.] get slope estimates from dose-response curve analysis on all populations (forward searched, author requests and old refs still missing)
 [ ] estimate of error introduced by WebPlotDigitizer approach

-[.] correlate CDL ~ latitude, weighted by s.e. of CDL estimate (missing: study ID as random term) [x] transformation of CDL to achieve linearity (turns out it is not needed) [.] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [.] correlation expected and true CDL shift
+[.] correlate CDL ~ latitude, weighted by s.e. of CDL estimate (missing: study ID as random term, nestedness with species) [x] transformation of CDL to achieve linearity (turns out it is not needed) [x] geographical averaging to get climate variability estimates at location of study sites [x] calculation expected CDL shift based on climate data (winter arrival) [x] correlation expected and true CDL shift
-[.] slope ~ predictability * variability + (1|study)  (this is statistically not entirely correct)
-[ ] weights = 1/s.e. of slope estimate (requires discussion whether this is the right way to do) [.] scaling of slope estimates within study (not sure whether right approach) [ ] account for variance heterogeneity
+[ ] weights = 1/s.e. of slope estimate
+[.] scaling of slope with d (not sure whether right approach) [ ] account for variance heterogeneity
 [ ] slope ~ predictability * variability + (1|study\species) (requires discussion whether this is correct final model)
-[ ] account for spatial autocorrelation of study sites (requires discussion whether this is needed) [ ] non-p statistics (also requires discussion)
+[ ] account for spatial autocorrelation of study sites (requires discussion whether this is needed)

 # References